 Witness The Fitness!
 Staying Active With Limited Mobility Is The Key To Mobility!

-Posted by Martin Hewitt on October 5, 2020
+Posted by Mike Phipps on October 5, 2020

 They say the secret to a long life is good food.
 Clearly ‘they’ have never shovelled a packet of Hobnobs down in five minutes, solo!
 The real key to good health is obviously staying as active as possible, but staying active with limited mobility isn’t exactly straightforward.